Sara Driver: Film career

 The moving image collection of Sara Driver is held at the Academy Film Archive.

 Personal life and education

 Driver was born in Westfield, New Jersey, the daughter of Albert and Martha (Miller) Driver.
+She attended high school at Westfield High school in Westfield, New Jersey.
 She attended Randolph-Macon Woman's College in Lynchburg, Virginia, graduating with a degree in theatre and classics in 1977.
 She spent her junior year studying in Athens, and participated in a production by the National Opera of Greece.

 Driver taught directing in NYU's Graduate Film School (1996–1998), where she received her Master of Fine Arts degree in 1982.

+Driver attended NYU alongside Spike Lee and Jim Jarmusch.